vixuslabs/zkNotary/README.md

 #### No need for cooperation from the web server

-Because everything happens on the client side, from the web server's point of view, the interaction with the Client-Notary is no different from any other
+Because everything happens on the client side, from the web server's point of view, the interaction with the Alice-Notary bundle is no different from an interaction with any other regular HTTP client.
+This means that TLSNotary doesn't require the web server to cooperate in any way.

+#### Selective Disclosure

+Alice can redact part of the data before sending it to Bob, so that she doesn't disclose sensitive information.

+#### General-purpose Notary Server

+The Notary never learns anything about the data that's being notarized, not even the web server's identity.
+This allows the Notary to be run as a general-purpose server, to be used by anyone who needs to notarize data to make it portable.

+#### Trust Assumptions

+Even though Bob doesn't need to trust Alice anymore, he does need to trust the Notary.
+This is because there's the possibility of the Notary colluding with Alice in order to modify the data and mislead Bob into accepting it as original.

+There are some ways to minimize this trust assumption.
+For example, given that the Notary is a general-purpose server, Bob could require notarizations from serveral independent Notaries before accepting the data as valid.
+Another possibility is for Bob to act as the Notary by running the notary server software himself.
+This would eliminate all trust assumptions.

 ## Implementation